Principles of Web Development

 Focusing on quality:

 Focus on Quality

 This principle is what distinguishes the expert from the amateur, the professional from the hobbyist.
 Everyone can hack together a website—and we all know what that has done to our field—, but few can create a high quality one.

 Focus on quality is abstract for it doesn’t come with clear directives.
 What we end up with is the need to cultivate a mindset of quality, set goals around quality, and implement (or develop) tools to measure and improve quality.
 That is easier said than done, hence the problems we face here, the need to raise awareness, and the necessity to make use of quality-related tools.

 Figure: At least that’s done.

 The takeaway here is best phrased as a double-question, to ask ourselves regularly: How can we tell how good our work is, and how can we make it better?

-(Bonus: The quality-conscious, ambitious developer will wish to aim for excellence, somehow one-upping the quality principle.
-I want to call out the idea of excellence explicitly because our field has a tendency to sloppiness, a tendency we might be able to overcome if we pushed harder on excellence.)
+(Bonus: The quality-conscious, ambitious developer may wish to aim for excellence, somehow one-upping the quality principle.
+I want to call out the idea of excellence explicitly because at times our field has a tendency to sloppiness, a tendency we might be able to overcome if we pushed harder on excellence.)

 Keep It Simple